-The AMF may include this information element to indicate Allowed NSSAI.
+The AMF may include this information element to indicate allowed NSSAI.

 Editor’s note: In 3GPP TS 33.501 v0.6.0 inclusion of the Allowed NSSAI is indicated to be mandatory in the SECURITY MODE COMMAND message.
 Whether this is correct or if inclusion is optional is FFS.